chrisseaton/rhizome/doc/lowering.md

 We discuss overflow in a later document, so it isn't handled by the `int64_add` at this stage.

+### Eliminate redundant tagging

+Our process to add tagging may introduce redundant tagging.
+For example in the expression `a + b + c`, the first `+` will tag its result only for the second to untag it.
+This redundant tagging operations are removed as part of the constant folding pass described in another document - it constant folds to the original value.
+A `tag_fixnum` followed by a `is_tagged_fixnum?` is also constant folded to a `true` constant value.

 ### Expand tagging

 The tagging operations were made explicit by the previous pass, but they still